-Instead of feeling rejection, Cassidy developed resolve!
+Instead of feeling rejected, Cassidy developed resolve!
 She approached her school principal and insisted there needs to be a day just for epilepsy, so people do not feel alone because there was an anti-bullying day, and many other conditions but never anything on epilepsy.
 March is Epilepsy Awareness month and the only day available at the school was March 26th.
-Cassidy wanted to call it Purple Day because there are so many shades of Purple as there are so many different types of seizures and lavender was the colour for epilepsy anyway (and Purple was and still is her favourite colour).
+Cassidy wanted to call it Purple Day because there are so many shades of Purple as there are so many different types of seizures and lavender was the color for epilepsy anyway (and Purple was and still is her favorite color).
 Cassidy Megan wrote every politician and EAM took it across Canada to our many other agencies to promote in the month of March.

-Our agency also discovered an agency in New York, the Anita Kaufman Foundation who helped Cassidy and our organization take Purple Day across the world.
-It is acknowledged in almost 100 countries, is on every continent and was even acknowledged by Astronaut Ricky Arnold on the International Space Station and NASA in 2018.
+In 2009 EAM and Cassidy were introduced to the Anita Kaufmann Foundation.
+The combined partnership between Cassidy, EAM, and AKF helped take Purple Day across the world.
+It is acknowledged in over 100 countries, is on every continent, and was even acknowledged by Astronaut Ricky Arnold on the International Space Station and NASA in 2018.

 On June 28, 2012, Cassidy’s dream came true – it was passed in the House of Commons, brought forward by House Speaker the then Hon.
 Geoff Regan, and Purple Day on March 26 is officially recognized every year as Purple Day in Canada.
 All because one little girl felt no one should feel isolated and alone just because they have epilepsy.